canonical/ubuntu-core-docs/docs/reference/gadget-snap-format.md

 The `meta/gadget.yaml` file contains the basic metadata for gadget-specific functionality, including a detailed specification of which structure items compose an image.
 The latter is used both by snapd and by ubuntu-image when creating images for these devices.

 A gadget snap's boot assets can also be automatically updated when the snap is refreshed.
-See [Updating gadget boot assets](https://snapcraft.io/docs/gadget-boot-assets) for further details.
+See {ref}`Updating gadget boot assets <interfaces-gadget-boot-assets>` for further details.

 The following specification defines what is supported in `gadget.yaml`: